rstewart456/rsautowind/README.md

 - It was tested on angular 9 and 10.
 - It does work with CSS and SCSS
 - It does not work with SaaS

+I will be adding vue support in the near future.